User37som/libbitcoin/bx-stealth-address-encode.md

 ```

 > In this case the scan key is specified as a spend key along with a second spend key.
 As in this case, if additional spend keys are specified and the scan key is to be a spend key as well, the scan key must be explicitly specified.

+> Obelisk does not yet support discovery of multiple signature stealth transactions.